-"The Eastern Partnership is an EU policy aimed at bringing our Eastern neighbours closer to the European Union.
-The instruments of the Eastern partnership are used to help the participating countries with their transformation. "
+"The Eastern Partnership is a policy aimed at bringing our Eastern neighbours closer to the European Union.
+The instruments of the Eastern Partnership are used to help the participating countries with their transformation. "

 Commissioner for Enlargement and European Neighbourhood Policy, Štefan Füle

 Get the Flash Player to see this player.

 The Eastern Partnership is a policy initiative launched at the Prague Summit in May 2009.
 It aims to deepen and strengthen relations between the European Union and its 6 Eastern neighbours: Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.

 It strengthens bilateral relations between the EU and its Eastern European Partners and represents the Eastern dimension of the European Neighborhood Policy.